MichaelSheinman/short-story-generator/README.md

 The two models can be used together in an application to help writers overcome the writer's block and improve their speed of writing short stories.

 For the short-story generation, we fine-tuned a pre-trained GPT-2 model.
 For the title generation, we trained an RNN model from scratch.
+Both were trained on a dataset comprised of childrens' books.
+Therefore, we present our model in the context of generating this type of story --- though we believe that the architecture employed should be similarly useful for other genres.

 ## Model Figure